llxisdsh/pb/README.md

   - Range/scan tasks that benefit from improved sequential locality.
 - Prefer MapOf for:
   - Memory efficiency under resource constraints, or large value types with sparse occupancy;
-  - A full set of CompareAnd* / Swap / LoadAndUpdate convenience APIs;
   - Write-heavy or high-contention workloads where a more mature write path is desirable.

 API overview
-- Provided: Load, Store, Delete, LoadOrStore, LoadOrStoreFn, Range, Process, RangeProcess, Clear, Size, IsZero.
+- Provided: Load, Store, Delete, LoadOrStore, LoadOrStoreFn, LoadAndDelete, LoadAndUpdate, Swap, Range, Process, RangeProcess, Clear, Size, IsZero.
 - Compositional semantics: Process can express atomic read-modify-write, conditional updates, and conditional deletes.
 - Construction and configuration: supports WithPresize and WithShrinkEnabled for capacity and shrinking; supports custom hashing and distribution via IHashCode/IHashOpts/WithKeyHasher.